DannieBGoode/criptomo/_posts/202206/en/2022-06-06-crypto-wallets.md

 A common misconception is that wallets do not store the user's cryptocurrencies, but the private keys that allow the user to access them. **Cryptocurrencies like Bitcoin only exist on the Blockchain and cannot be withdrawn from there**.

-There are four types of wallets and the question about which one is better depends exclusively on the use that you want to give it.
+There are different types of wallets and the question about which one is better depends exclusively on the use that you want to give it.
+But first lets review some basic concepts.

 ## What is a <span class="highlight-title">private key</span> ?